Skip to content

 • Settings - your account, plan, and usage.

-Every entity page in the dashboard is organized into three tabs:
+Every entity page in the dashboard is organized into tabs:

 • Mine - items you created.
 You can edit, rename, change visibility, and delete these.
 Deleting is permanent.